310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% bubble Shinobu frown %}
 <th>(No, that cannot be… He isn’t a character from a comic book or something…)</th>

-<th>(Is it even possible for a person to change so easily, in the same vein as a hero of justice who has been brainwashed and turned evil…?)</th>
+<th>(Is it even possible for a person to change so easily, in the same vein as an ally of justice who has been brainwashed and turned evil…?)</th>

 <th>(Something is not right here.
 There is something very off about all of this.)</th>
 {% endbubble %}